gracefulife/clova-developer-guide/en/CIC/References/CIC_API.md

 {% endraw %}

 Usually, an HTTP response returns a [directive message](#Directive) with an [HTTP status code](https://tools.ietf.org/html/rfc7231#section-6) (200), which indicates success.
 It has a combination of the following messages.
-* A [`Synthesizer.Speak`](/CIC/References/APIs/SpeechSynthesizer.md#Speak) directive message that plays speech audio.
+* [`Synthesizer.Speak`](/CIC/References/APIs/SpeechSynthesizer.md#Speak) is a directive message that plays speech audio.
 It returns speech data additionally.
 * Along with a `Synthesizer.Speak` directive message, other directive messages containing additional information can be returned.
-For example, an [`AudioPlayer.Play`](/CIC/References/APIs/AudioPlayer.md#Play) directive message can be returned to provide streaming details.
+For example, a [`AudioPlayer.Play`](/CIC/References/CICInterface/AudioPlayer.md#Play) directive message containing streaming information can be returned additionally.

 As explained above, when responses are returned from CIC to a client, they take the form of a multipart message, consisting of multiple directive messages and speech data.
 The structure is as follows.